alexis-ribal/alexis/README.md

+## Alexis Links Repository

-## This is a place where I post interesting links and projects
+This is a place where I add links to interesting pages and resources that may use in the future or for others' interest.
+Feel free to explore!